jktomer/website/content/en/docs/reference/glossary/shuffle-sharding.md

 the Internet this is often the 5-tuple of source and destination address, protocol, and source and destination port.

-That simple hash-based scheme has the property that any heavy flow will crowd out all the light flows that hash to the same queue.
+That simple hash-based scheme has the property that any high-intensity flow will crowd out all the low-intensity flows that hash to the same queue.
 Providing good insulation for a large number of flows requires a large number of queues, which is problematic.
-Shuffle sharding is a more nimble technique that can do a better job of insulating the light flows from the heavy flows.
+Shuffle sharding is a more nimble technique that can do a better job of insulating the low-intensity flows from the high-intensity flows.
 The terminology of shuffle sharding uses the metaphor of dealing a hand from a deck of cards; each queue is a metaphorical card.
 The shuffle sharding technique starts with hashing the flow-identifying characteristics of the request, to produce a hash